jrtberlin/aos2.0-post/README.md

 ## Community

-Our community sometimes comes up with funny or beautiful new watchfaces.
+Our community comes up with funny and beautiful new watchfaces.
 Here are some examples of the recent highlights:

-eLtMosen has created new watchfaces like the minimalistic [pulsedot watchface](https://www.youtube.com/watch?v=UETFXGV2dgU) and the Monty Python [silly walks watchface](https://twitter.com/eLtMosen/status/1403642123338014722).
+eLtMosen has created the minimalistic [pulsedot watchface](https://www.youtube.com/watch?v=UETFXGV2dgU) and the Monty Python [silly walks watchface](https://twitter.com/eLtMosen/status/1403642123338014722).
 Most of his creations are available in the [unofficial-watchface repository](https://github.com/AsteroidOS/unofficial-watchfaces).

 MagneFire did show-off a few emulators, Doom, [Super Tux Kart](https://fosstodon.org/@MagneFire/107105850296484856) and a 2048 port on his watch.